Current Graduate Students

 For further information contact the Director of Graduate Studies, Harvard University Department of Music or GSAS information on Secondary Fields.

-Once the student passes their general exams (see below), the third year is primarily devoted to developing a dissertation proposal and the beginning of work on the dissertation.
-All students will complete their required courses; in most cases, that will mean two half-courses.
-Music 250hf, “Colloquium on Teaching Pedagogy,” is required during most students’ first year of teaching, and does not count as one of the sixteen courses required.
+Once a student passes their general exams (see below), the third year is primarily devoted to developing a dissertation proposal, teaching, and beginning work on the dissertation.
+We expect students to have completed at least fourteen courses by the time they take their general exams; any remaining coursework must be completed in the third year.
+In addition, Music 250hf, “Colloquium on Teaching Pedagogy,” is required during students’ G3 year; it does not count as one of the sixteen courses required.

 General Examinations

-The General Examination consists of two parts: written and oral.
-The orals are taken soon after submitting the written portions.
-The exam dates differ by program but are usually between May and August of the student’s second year of study.
-Both the written and the oral parts can be repeated, if needed, but no more than once.
-The format differs significantly for each program; please follow the links below for more information about specific programs.
+The General Examination format differs significantly for each program; please follow the links below for more information about specific programs.
 If you have questions about exam logistics, please speak with Nancy Shafman and Eva Kim in the department office.
-Eva also keeps a file of previous years’ exams, which you are also welcome to consult; sample exams are included below for reference.
+Eva also keeps a file of previous years’ exams, which you are also welcome to consult.

 Historical Musicology